 May Day as a Pagan Holiday

 It is known in the pagan world as Beltane, a fertility celebration, one of the four high holidays in the pagan and neo-pagan calendar; Samhain on October 31 is another.
 Beltane is the day of fire commemorating Bel or Belenos, the Celtic sun god.
 Indeed, in the modern Irish language, Bealtaine is the name for May.

 The early Anglo-Saxons began their celebration on the eve before, feasting the end of winter and the first planting.
 It was a time of revelry and abandon with the selection of a “May Queen” and the ribbons of the Maypole.

 “It’s May, it’s May, the lusty month of May

 That lovely month when everyone goes blissfully astray”

 But this day’s celebration of the revival of vegetation goes back to the Roman practice of visiting the grotto of Egena.
 The people of ancient Rome honored Flora, the goddess of flowers and springtime.

-In 1886 it was co-opted as an international workers day to celebrate the 8-hour workday movement, following national strikes in the US and Canada.
+In 1886 it was co-opted as an international workers’ day or sometimes called Labour Day, to celebrate the 8-hour workday movement following national strikes in the U.S. and Canada.
+The May 1 date was chosen to commemorate the Haymarket affair in Chicago on May 4, 1886.
 Later, the French declared May 1 the International Working Men’s Association holiday in 1889.

-Often, May 1st also marks the National Day of Prayer in the U.S. This day of non-sectarian prayer is observed on different days during the first week of May and goes back to 1775 when the first day of prayer was declared when the Continental Congress “designated a time for prayer in forming a new nation.”
+Often, May 1st also marks the National Day of Prayer in the U.S., though this year, it falls on May 5.
+This day of non-sectarian prayer is observed on different days during the first week of May.
+It goes back to 1775, when the first day of prayer was declared when the Continental Congress “designated a time for prayer in forming a new nation.”

-A pagan festival, a labor day, or a day of prayer.
-May Day is many things to many people.
+A pagan festival, a labor day, or a day of prayer, May Day is many things to many people.